BICEP / Keck XVII: Line of Sight Distortion Analysis: Estimates of Gravitational Lensing, Anisotropic Cosmic Birefringence, Patchy Reionization, and Systematic Errors: Results: Cosmology from Distortion Fields

 \subsubsection{Jackknife null tests}

 We perform distortion field reconstruction on the 14 flavors of differenced ({\it jackknife}) maps that are designed to target different systematics in the main line analysis (BK-I, BK-III, BK-X, BK-XIII).
 The distortion field reconstruction is done with the {\it full} {\emode}s and the jackknife {\bmode}s, written $\hat{D}^{E_{\text{full}}, B_{\text{jack}}}$.
 We are interested in probing systematic effects that can potentially bias the distortion field reconstructions.
-We expect the main contributions to be from systematics in the {\bmode}s, and not the {\emode}s, since the latter are dominated by {\lcdm} signal.
-In particular, {\bmode} systematics that can be interpreted as a distortion field coupled with the full {\emode}s would be the most concerning contamination in terms of biasing the distortion field science results. \\
+For our B-mode search in the main analysis we are most worried about $E$-to-$B$ leakage terms.
+Further, {\bmode} systematics that can be interpreted as a distortion field coupled with the full {\emode}s would be the most concerning contamination in terms of biasing the distortion field science results.
+Hence we focus on the particular combination of $\hat{D}^{E_{\text{full}}, B_{\text{jack}}}$ as opposed to $\hat{D}^{E_{\text{jack}}, B_{\text{full}}}$.
+While the latter would be more sensitive if Eq.~\ref{Eq.mbs: Characterization of 11 distortion fields} would be a perfect model of our instrumental systematic contamination and systematic effects act symmetrically on $E$ and $B$-modes, we decide to perform a more focused search of $E$-to-$B$ leakage terms with the $\hat{D}^{E_{\text{full}}, B_{\text{jack}}}$ estimator. \\

 With the method outlined in Section~\ref{section: mbs: estimating the distortion field power spectra}, we reconstruct the observed $\hat{C}_L^{DD}$ from $\hat{D}^{E_{\text{full}}, B_{\text{jack}}}$ and compare it to $C_L^{DD}$ from the 499 lensed-\lcdm+dust+noise simulations by evaluating $\chi$ and $\chi^2$ values,